lindnnqk/FrontSeat-Summerschool-2025-AeroShield-Workshop/Readme.md

 3. Online MPC

-Helpful files and code Fragments are included in this repository.
+Helpful files and code fragments are included in this repository.
 Have fun!